Trust the AKC Rescue Network

 Do some simple google searches.
 Any news stories?
 Mentions on other sites?
 Does the rescue group have a Facebook page and what does it say?

 Ask if you can speak to someone who’s had a rescue dog from them.

 Request the name of the Veterinarian who they regularly use.
 Contact that clinic.

 Will other rescue groups in the area vouch for them?
 Reach out to other rescues to ask questions.

 Morkie rescue websites

 To find rescue sites, a good place to start is a simple Google search for “Morkie rescue.”
 This may bring up places close to you.
 Then you can start to explore each one in more detail, via google searches.

-Breed specific rescues often help home crossbreeds like Morkies.
-Search “yorkie breed club” or “maltese breed club” to check.
+Breed-specific rescues often help home crossbreeds like Morkies.
+Search “Yorkie breed club” or “Maltese breed club” to check.

-Rescue puppy’s good new story
+Rescue puppy’s good news story

 Moxie was rescued by National Mill Dog Rescue and got a second chance at life.
-It is pretty rare for a 12 year old puppy mill survivor to get a chance like this.
-Usually old guys are discarded like a piece of trash.
+It is pretty rare for a 12-year-old puppy mill survivor to get a chance like this.
+Usually, old guys are discarded like a piece of trash.